Benefits of running in a group

 4. It can improve your running performance

-Running with a group is also a great way to learn tips around running; these could include ideas on running technique, breathing, pacing and distraction techniques to keep you going when you find it tough – which in turn helps you becoming a better runner.
+Running with a group is also a great way to learn tips around running; these could include ideas on running technique, breathing, pacing and distraction processes to keep you going when you find it challenging – which in turn helps you become a better runner.
 In addition, when you run with others who are competitive and encourage you to run a little harder and a little longer than you thought you could run, you will experience increased running confidence and also performance.

 Running in a group provides great safety, and if someone gets injured or feels sick there is someone there to help, this is especially helpful on long runs.
 Simply feeling safer when running in a group is a good reason to do this type of taring and is much better than sitting at home and not exercising because you do not feel safe running alone.